 Know Your Operating Cost

 Before doing anything, you need to know how much it costs to run your business.
 Keep this amount in mind when looking at freight rates.
 Generally, accepting rates below your operating cost can hurt your operation and may even put you out of business.
-Do not be afraid to turn down low paying freight.
+Don't be afraid to turn down low-paying freight.

 Pay Attention to the Drop-off Location